ZStarMCZ5487/BedrockUHC/README.md

 # Feature
 - auto smelt
 - death match with border

-- Found a bug?
-Deal with it. 👍
-- I trust you can fix those bugs. 🐞
+- IT'S NOT A BUG, IT'S A FEATURE! 🐞